[Last updated 8 July 2020, not all charts]

 Here’s a look at the traffic volumes by time of day for Wednesdays:

 Evening traffic was down considerably but it’s a little hard to gauge this reduction the chart.
-So here is a chart showing traffic volume changes relative to the first week of March:
+So here is a chart showing traffic volume changes relative to the first two weeks of March (with apologies to anyone with colour-blindness):

-Volumes were down the most in the evenings (particularly around 9 pm) which might reflect the closure of hospitality venues, cessation of sports and reduced social activity.
-The AM and PM peak periods are down around 50%, while the inter-peak period has held up the most – being only down around 30%.
+Volumes went down the most in the evenings (particularly around 9 pm) which might reflect the closure of hospitality venues, cessation of sports and reduced social activity.
+The AM and PM peak periods were down around 50% at the bottom, while the inter-peak period has held up the most – being only down around 30%.

-I should point out that this analysis compares to a baseline of a single day, and there may be some associated noise (eg weather or event impacts on particular days).
+I should point out that this analysis compares to a baseline of a two days in early March, and there may be some associated noise (eg weather or event impacts on particular days).

-Late evening traffic is down even more than for Wednesdays, which probably reflects higher volumes of hospitality-related travel on Friday nights.
+Late evening traffic was down even more than for Wednesdays, which probably reflects higher volumes of hospitality-related travel on Friday nights.
+Friday evening traffic jumped on 15 May when small social gatherings were allowed, and again on 5 June when restaurants and cafes were allowed to have dine-in patrons.

-The Saturday profile shape hasn’t changed as much as weekdays, but the evenings are down most significantly.
+The Saturday profile shape hasn’t changed as much as weekdays, but the evenings were down most significantly.

 Curiously there are several spikes in the curve in the morning – and they are the 15 minute intervals leading up to the hours of 7am, 8am, 9am, and 10am.
-Initially I wondered if it was a data quality issue, but perhaps they reflect a surge in travel just in time for work shifts and other activities that start on the hour.
+Initially I wondered if it was a data quality issue, but I suspect it reflects a surge in travel just before work shifts and other activities that start on the hour.

 For some reason traffic volumes were relatively low around 6 am on Saturday 7 March, which has resulted in other days showing less reduction.